 As a private contractor, you can offer your services wherever they may be needed.
 Hospitals, businesses, donation centers, etc. are always looking for great phlebotomists.
 However, every time you take on a new job, you’re at risk again without insurance.

 Think about it this way: A hospital wouldn’t employ doctors without medical malpractice insurance.
-Not only for the safety of the establishment itself, but for the safety of the doctors.
+Not only for the safety of the establishment itself but the safety of the doctors.
 Well, being a private contractor on your own can be great.
 But, if a facility as well-established as a hospital ensures medical malpractice insurance is needed, think about how much more it could be needed for you.

 If you’re going to market your business on your own, you need to take care of the possible risks on your own, too.
-Thankfully, actually applying for medical malpractice insurance isn’t as intimidating as it may seem.
+Thankfully, applying for medical malpractice insurance isn’t as intimidating as it may seem.

 As a contractor, it’s important to consider yourself to be a small business.
 Because of this, general liability insurance will be a sort of ‘umbrella’ for your needs.
-All small businesses need some type of insurance, and most go for this to cover everything.
+All small businesses need some insurance, and most go for this to cover everything.

 However, it’s important to know that general liability insurance does not cover malpractice.
 It will simply help to cover legal fees and other costs associated with any liability claims.
-From court costs to legal fees, and even paying a lawyer, general liability insurance can save you a lot of out-of-pocket cost.
+From court costs to legal fees, and even paying a lawyer, general liability insurance can save you a lot of out-of-pocket costs.
 For a small business (especially when it’s made up of one person), those fees could drain you, otherwise.
 It is a fairly cost-effective insurance to have in the first place.
 So, if anyone files anything against you, even if you’re not at fault, your fees will be covered.

 If you’re a contractor, chances are you don’t have one ‘set’ location you work out of every day.
 It’s unlikely that people are coming to an office or small clinic run solely by you.
-This can be a good thing, since there is no overhead to worry about.
+This can be a good thing since there is no overhead to worry about.
 There also isn’t any maintenance to worry about for buildings or ‘property.’

 Property insurance covers damaged or stolen property of any kind as it relates to your business.
 This includes medical equipment, supplies, or just about any other item or asset that could be related to your business.
-When you were starting up, you probably paid for much of that equipment from your own pocket.
+When you were starting up, you probably paid for much of that equipment from your pocket.
 So, protect it as much as possible if anything should ever happen to it.

 If you’re just starting out as a contractor or an independent phlebotomist, you may want to consider a business owner’s policy.
 Essentially, it’s an insurance policy that covers both general liability, and property insurance.
 It’s a combination that will keep your business, and yourself, protected as you grow.

-Plus, it is typically a less expensive option that either of those types of insurance individually.
+Plus, it is typically a less expensive option than either of those types of insurance individually.
 While it may not offer every aspect of full coverage, it will provide you with some protection as you get started.
 Because of its low cost, it can also help you to put that money elsewhere into your business.
 This can be a great option if you need equipment, marketing materials, etc.